aberes/ansible-role-postgresql/README.md

         login_unix_socket: # defaults to 1st of postgresql_unix_socket_directories
         port: # defaults to postgresql_port
         state: # defaults to 'present'
-        database: exampledb # default to postgres
+        database: exampledb # defaults to postgres
-        owner: jdoe # default to not set
+        owner: jdoe # defaults to not set
-        cascade_drop: yes # default to not set
+        cascade_drop: yes # defaults to not set

 A list of schemas to ensure exist on the server.
 Only the `name` is required; all other properties are optional.